For exclusive offers and advance notice of my favorite discoveries and latest adventures!

 #3 Transform Consumption to Creativity

 What if you had a weekend that didn’t involve consumption?
 No social media, TV, movies, shopping, spending money.
 Nothing externally driven.
 What if instead, you focused on creating?
-What if you carved out time to build the new shed, bake a four tiered cake, curate a gift basket for a friend, reorganize your closet, or plant spring flowers?
+What if you carved out time to build the new shed, bake a four-tiered cake, curate a gift basket for a friend, reorganize your closet, or plant spring flowers?
 While it sounds like more work, focusing on creative activities actually helps you shift into neutral and meet the hours with fresh eyes.

 Creative endeavors bring a sense of wonderment and adventure to familiar surroundings.
 For me, spending an hour arranging pretty combinations of vintage stamps for the month’s cards and letters brings such simple delight.
 Similarly, planning the week’s menus brings sweet anticipation and excitement.
 Honor your creative time with fun, ease, and inspiration by adding music, wearing something special, or by using totems that represent what you are trying to create.
-For example, when creating my website I taped images to the wall in front of my computer that evoked all the elements I was trying to create: sophistication, simplicity, elegance, effortless, etc. I knew a woman who was starting a catering business years ago in Massachusetts that would offer a modern twist on classic mid-century recipes like pot roast, casseroles, glazed ham, cobbler and angel food cake — she put on fifties music each time she was in the kitchen and always wore her grandmother’s old aprons and scarves.
+For example, when creating my website I taped images to the wall in front of my computer that evoked all the elements I was trying to create: sophistication, simplicity, elegance, effortless, etc. I knew a woman who was starting a catering business years ago in Vermont that would offer a modern twist on classic mid-century recipes like pot roast, casseroles, glazed ham, cobbler and angel food cake — she put on fifties music each time she was in the kitchen and always wore her grandmother’s old aprons and scarves.

 Whether you’re building a wall unit or getting lost in a needlepoint pattern — you’ll feel so full after hours of creative time that any assignments that arise during the work week will seem insignificant compared to your new and exciting creations!